Software Development and Delivery and The Story of an Engineer

 Soon after graduation, Achilles accepted an offer from a large corporation for a software programmer position, where he dutifully spent many years.

 Although he was trained as an industrial engineer, software programming seemed like a nice extension which, in his view, was within grasp, and no more than a little effort was anticipated to fill the gap.
 How far from the truth those thoughts were!

 His hot black coffee, now sitting comfortably in both hands, Achilles walked down the avenue leading to his modern office.
 The wind was chilly, and the morning was fresh.

 2. The Messy State of Software Development

 Achilles often wondered whether the challenges he faced as a software programmer were the product of his behaviour or attitude, whether they were unique to his situation or context, or were just manifestations of a deeper and more pervasive issue in the software industry.

 In particular, the following doubts lingered for a long time.

-- Why is it hard to change, despite the often unequivocal evidence and sometimes existential threat to the organisation?
+- Why is it hard to change, despite the (often unequivocal) evidence and sometimes an existential threat to the organisation’s survival?